 - The plant is wilting or no longer standing upright.

-- Growing speeds have reduced more than expected, or perhaps there are fewer fruits and flowers being produced.
+- Growing speeds have reduced more than expected, or perhaps fewer fruits and flowers are being produced.

 - Your containers feel lighter in weight.